Accommodation arrival Information

-You can collect your keys and move in to your room from Saturday 12th September 2020.
+You should collect your keys and move in to your room from Saturday 11th September 2021

 When you arrive on moving in day, please go to the Gateway Building if you will be staying at Hope Park, or to the Cornerstone Main Reception if you will be staying at the Creative Campus.
 If you are staying at our Aigburth Park campus, please report to the reception desk at Aigburth Park.